Volbla/explosionsim-js-ps/readme.md

 WIP thing for visualizing explosion range in minecraft.

-Uses pyscript to access easy array manipulation with numpy.
+Uses pyodide to access easy array manipulation with numpy.